Arizona's 7th congressional district

 Arizona's 7th congressional district is a congressional district located in the U.S. state of Arizona.
 The district stretches along the Mexico–United States border and includes the western third of Tucson, parts of Yuma and Nogales, as well as Avondale and Tolleson in Metro Phoenix.
-It is currently represented by Democrat Raúl Grijalva.
+It has been represented by Democrat Adelita Grijalva since November 2025.

 History

 2003–2013

 Arizona picked up a seventh district after the 2000 census.
 Situated in the southwestern part of the state, it included all of Yuma County and parts of La Paz, Maricopa, Pima, Pinal, and Santa Cruz counties.
 For all intents and purposes, it was the successor to what had been the 2nd district—the former seat of longtime congressman Mo Udall–from 1951 to 2003.

 The district was larger than Rhode Island, Delaware, Hawaii, Connecticut and New Jersey combined.
 It included 300 miles of the U.S. border with Mexico.
 It was home to seven sovereign Native American nations: the Ak-Chin Indian Community, Cocopah, Colorado River Indian Tribes, Gila River Indian Community, Pascua Yaqui Tribe, Quechan, and Tohono O'odham.